BUS COMPANIES BEGINNING WITH THE LETTER “J”

 JOLON STAGE LINE was operating out of Kings City, California, in the mid 1920s.

 A. J. JORDAN BUS COMPANY / JORDAN BUS COMPANY, INC. was an intercity company headquartered in Hugo, Oklahoma.
 In a history of the Armbruster & Company of Fort Smith, Arkansas, I found this note: “The first stretchout motor coach was built approximately in 1923 when Jordan Bus Company’s owner came to Tom Armbruster to ask if he could stretch out a touring car for his small but growing bus line.
 From then on, much of Armbruster production has been building buses and limousines.”
 In 1946 A. R. Jordan was the president and A. R. Jordan was general manager of the company.
 In 1952 the company was operating 54 buses over 596 route miles and serving Southern Oklahoma, Wichia Falls and Vernon, Texas.

 JOS.
-BUZBY Seems to have been a motorized car from Seattle in the 1890s.
+BUZBY This service seems to have been a motorized car running from Seattle, Washington, in the 1890s.
 The badge measures about 1 inch.

 Junction City Transit Lines Company (KS) 1959

 K.C.
 BUS COMPANY This company is something of a mystery.
 In 1922 it purchased four White Model 50 buses for operation in Minneapolis, Minnesota.

 KCATA See KANSAS CITY AREA TRANSPORTATION AUTHORITY